oa-333/elog/README.md

 ## Help

-See documentation in header files for more information.
+See examples section below, and documentation in header files for more information.

 ## Authors